Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximconcept/README.md

 If the ConceptService config property `relatedGeoFunction` is set, a background check will be made to look up areas that correlates with selected polygon.
 The correlating areas will be added to the article as a `related-geo link` tag.

 Available functions are: `"Contains"`, `"Intersects"`, `"IsWithin"`.
-These links are not displayed to the user but are to be considered as an extension available for.
+These links are not displayed to the user but are to be considered as an extension available for searching.

 ```xml
 <link rel="subject" title="Oxhagen" type="x-im/place" uuid="952adffb-1a8e-492c-b5b1-175df1f91874">